chevcast/angular-spinners/README.md

 # angular-spinners
-A library for easily managing loading spinners in complex applications.
+A library for easily managing loading spinners in complex Angular2+ applications.

+> ## NOTICE
+> angular-spinners v5 or higher is now for Angular 2 or higher.
+If you are looking to install the old version for Angular 1.x you may run `npm install angular-spinners@3.1.2`.
+That version is considered deprecated and is no longer supported unless I find a major issue, but feel free to continue using it as it has proven to be quite reliable in Angular 1.x.
+You will never see changes to the old version of angular-spinners except in the case of potential patch versions (3.1.x) if anything major gets reported for the old version.

 ### Install

-> $ npm i angular-spinners
+> $ npm i angular-spinners --save

+If you're running npm v8 or higher then `--save` is implied if you don't include it.

 ### Quick Start